jantari/LSUClient-docs/content/docs/topics/bios-and-firmware.md

 ---
-title: BIOS/UEFI and Firmware updates
+title: BIOS/UEFI and Firmware Updates
 weight: 30
 ---

-# BIOS/UEFI and other firmware updates
+# BIOS/UEFI and other Firmware Updates

 LSUClient will install BIOS/UEFI updates silently when possible.